KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DigitalAlarmClock by justjim1220](https://github.com/justjim1220/MMM-DigitalAlarmClock)

+1. Recommendation: Found `jshint` in file `MMM-DigitalAlarmClock.js`: Replace "jshint" by "eslint".
-1. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+2. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Discogs by mboskamp](https://github.com/mboskamp/MMM-Discogs)